szczyglis-dev/py-gpt/README.md

 Canvas can also work as a browser workspace.
 It can open external websites, navigate pages, inspect and interact with DOM elements, and use either the built-in Chromium/QWebEngine runtime or the optional Playwright sandbox.
 For local web projects, the plugin can start a lightweight loopback-only HTML server, open the served site in Canvas, and then test or modify it interactively.

-To use this functionality, enable the **Canvas** plugin in the Plugins menu.
+To use this functionality, enable the **Canvas (inline)** plugin in the Plugins menu.
+As an inline plugin, Canvas works independently of the global **Tools** switch, so **Tools** does not need to be enabled.
 Because this is currently a **BETA** feature, behavior and available tools may change or expand in future versions.

 # Indexing and RAG